OrdinaryMagician/ibuki_m/README.md

 Portable **120mm** artillery?
 It's all possible thanks to **Cyrus Enterprises**.
 Just be sure to have enough room in your **Hammerspace** to store up plenty of rounds to blast 'em all to bits, they'll get auto-loaded as needed.

-The cannon is equipped with a side floodlight, which can be toggled with the utility key.
+Tapping the utility key will cycle between available ammo types.

 ### Slot 0 - Areka "Boar Slayer" 50mm *[Chainsaw]*